MicrosoftLearning/PL-400_Microsoft-Power-Platform-Developer/Instructions/Labs/LAB[PL-400]_Lab05_PCF.md

             npm run build

+	**Note:** if you experience an error, try to modify your .eslintrc.json and include the rules as follows:

+			"rules": {
+			"no-unused-vars": "off",
+			"no-undef" : "off"
+			}

 	- You should now be able to see the out folder.
 Expand the folder and review its content.

     ![Out folder - screenshot](../L05/Static/mod-02-pcf-1-13.png)